nenebeji/nenebeji/README.md

 - 👋 Hi, I’m @nenebeji
-- 👀 I’m interested in creating news things out of nothing and constantly looking for ways to improve an existing idea/project.
+- 👀 I’m interested in creating news things out of nothing and constantly looking for ways to improve.
 - 🌱 I recently learnt to code through completing a full stack development course and I'm currently learning Java.
 - 💞️ I’m looking to collaborate on new and exciting projects.
 - 📫 How to reach me nenebeji@gmail.com